The Department of Pharmacology

 The department conducts undergraduate courses for Medicine, Nursing, Medical Laboratory & Technology, Perfusion Technology, Dialysis Technology, Operation Theatre Technology, Neurotechnology, Post Basic Diploma in Critical Care Nursing, Cardiothoracic Nursing and Operation Theatre Nursing in both theoretical and practical aspects of pharmacology.
 MBBS students are also taught topics like essential medicines, pharmacovigilance, drug information services etc. The sessional examinations for MBBS and B.Sc.
 MLT students include the Objective Structured Practical Examination (OSPE).
 All of the animal experiments have been replaced by clinical pharmacology exercises and also by Computer Assisted Learning (CAL) modules.

-Each year five MD students join the department.
-These students are trained in both theoretical and practical aspects of pharmacology.
-In addition, they are trained in pharmacogenomics techniques, adverse drug reaction (ADR) monitoring, drug information services and toxicology through seminars, journal clubs and PG classes.
+Each year seven MD students are trained in both theoretical and practical aspects of pharmacology.
+In addition, they are trained in pharmacogenomics techniques, adverse drug reaction (ADR) monitoring, drug information services and toxicology through seminars, journal clubs, PG theory and practical classes.